On data and dimension in chemistry -- irreversibility, concealment and emergent conservation laws: Glossary

 \section{Glossary}

 In the context of a recently started effort to clarify and harmonize concepts and notation in stochastic thermodynamics, we clarify below the notation and conventions that have been adopted.\cite{avanzini2023methods} Our notation closely follows the notation adopted in the framework of Ref \cite{polettini_irreversible_2014}, and the proposed unified notation from the (post)modern thermodynamics lecture notes \cite{avanzini2023methods}, with the following exceptions: \\ - Stoichiometric matrices are denoted by $\mathbb{S}$ \\ - Rate constants are denoted by $\kappa$ (reserving $k$ for indices). \\ We adopt the following additional conventions: \\ - For sub/superscripts not used as integer indices, non-alphanumeric symbols ($\circ, \blacksquare,\triangleright$) are preferred. \\ - Non-alphanumeric sub/superscripts are chosen that have some relation to the context.
-E.g. equivalence $\sim$ for isomers, a black box $\blacksquare$ for a concealed subnetwork, etc. \\ - Fillable sub/superscripts are preferred when decompositions will be taken (e.g. $\square, \triangleright, \circ, $)
+E.g. equivalence $\sim$ for isomers, a black box $\blacksquare$ for a concealed subnetwork, a wedge $\wedge$ for quantities (cycles) that are broken / split up, etc. \\ - Fillable sub/superscripts are preferred when decompositions will be taken (e.g. $\square, \triangleright, \circ, $)